- How will I receive my dividends and where can I view them?

 For example, in a 1-for-10 reverse stock split, an investor who owns 100 shares before the reverse stock split will own 10 shares after the reverse stock split.
 The price of each share after the reverse stock split will be increased proportionally as well - in this case 10 times the initial share price before the reverse stock split, assuming zero market movements.

-What happens to my holdings in Syfe Trade in the event of a stock split or reverse stock split?
+What happens to my holdings in Syfe Brokerage in the event of a stock split or reverse stock split?

 Please note that you may not be able to trade the affected share while these adjustments due to such corporate actions are made.